IBM/IBM-Z-zOS/zOS-EzNoSLQ/zNoSQL Documentation.md

 | znsqdb.h          | `text`     | /usr/include/zos/ | 64 bit x file |
 | igwznsqsamp1.c    | `text`     | /samples/ibm/     | sample appliation program

+## Sample_Application_Program

+Sample user program: /samples/ibm/igwznsqsamp1.c, is a 31bit user program which does the following sequence of API calls:
+1)  Create a one megabyte JSON (non-recoverable) EzNoSQL database with a primary key of `"_id"`.
+3)  Create a one megabyte non-unique secondary index with a key of `"Author"`.
+4)  Connect (open) the database
+5)  Insert 3 documents with identical key values for `"Author":"J. R. R. Tolkien"`
+6)  Position to the top of the secondary index and read all three documents sequentially
+7)  Disconnect (close) the data base.
+8)  Destroy the database.

+## Compile_and_Link

+To compile and link sample program /samples/ibm/igwznsqsamp1.c:
+xlc -c -qDLL -qcpluscmt -qLSEARCH="//'SYS1.SCUNHF'" igwznsqsamp1.c
+xlc -o igwznsqsamp1 igwznsqsamp1.o -W l,DLL libigwznsqd31.x

 # Application_Programming_Tiers